 What Defines a Concealed Firearm in Nevada?

 According to Nevada state law, the definition of a concealed firearm1 is a loaded or unloaded handgun carried upon a person in such a manner as not to be discernible by ordinary observation.
-To put it simply, it’s when somebody legally has a handgun on them, but it’s not out in the open or obvious.
+In layman’s terms, a firearm is considered concealed in Nevada if any part of the firearm or holster is tucked out of view.

-Examples of this could be a handgun hidden in a person’s backpack, purse, or under an article of clothing.
-However, the keyword here is “legally” carrying the weapon.
+Examples of this could be a handgun hidden in a person’s backpack or purse, under an article of clothing, or tucked into a waistband — even if the grip is exposed.
 If you do not have a concealed carry permit, it is a felony to carry a concealed firearm in Nevada.
-Don’t make the mistake of carrying your handgun without a permit when the consequences could be serious, and in more ways than one.
+Don’t make the mistake of carrying your handgun without a permit when the consequences could be serious and in more ways than one.

-What Are the Requirements for a CCW Permit?
+What Are the Requirements for a Nevada CCW Permit?

-If you’re ready to apply for a CCW permit, make sure you look at all the requirements first to see if you qualify.
+If you’re considering applying for a CCW permit, make sure you look at all the requirements first to see if you qualify.
 The minimum requirements to obtain a concealed carry permit in Nevada include the following:

 - You must be at least 21 years old, or 18 if in the U.S. Military or have been honorably discharged

 Why Would a CCW Application Be Denied?

-There are several reasons why a concealed carry weapon permit would be denied.
+There are several reasons why a Nevada concealed firearm permit would be denied or revoked.
 As you can imagine, a thorough background check and investigation is conducted during the application process.
-Your fingerprints are sent to the FBI to screen for any criminal history that would disqualify you.
+The automatic disqualifiers in Nevada are:

-- You are declared mentally incompetent by a judge
+- You have been declared mentally incompetent or unfit by a judge

-- You were admitted to a mental health facility within five years of applying
+- Voluntary or involuntary admission to an inpatient mental health facility within the last five years

-- You are a habitual user of drugs or alcohol (including medical marijuana)
+- You are a habitual user of controlled drugs or intoxicating liquor

 Firearm Safety Course Requirement

-Completing a safety course is really the most crucial step in the process of qualifying for a CCW permit.
+Completing an approved safety course is the most crucial step in the process of qualifying for a Nevada CCW permit.
 The state wants to make sure you understand the laws governing the carrying and use of firearms in Nevada and that a certified shooting instructor is confident in your firearm skills and safety knowledge.
 You should also feel confident and comfortable using your handgun in order for the instructor to sign off on the completion of your course.

-To meet the training requirement in Nevada, you must complete a course offered by any one of these approved organizations:
+To meet the training requirement in Nevada, you must complete a course offered by one of these approved entities: